DavidCandreanu00/CarbonZero/README.md

 The next step is to go to the folder containing the Node server and to run it.
 Instructions:

--open a new Terminal instance
+- open a new Terminal instance
+- run: ‘cd Desktop/carbon_zero/src/node_server/‘
--run: ‘cd Desktop/carbon_zero/src/node_server/‘ -run: ‘node node_oracle.js’
+- run: ‘node node_oracle.js’

 The server should now be running in the background.
 This Terminal instance should stay open for the duration of running the web app.